getify/foi-lang/formalization-work/Foi-Specification.md

 life.meaning;   // 42
 ```

-Carry operations during the section do not force their thunk operands.
-A thunk may flow into a record field, a tuple slot, a closure capture, or a function call argument, and remain unresolved within that position for the duration of the section, provided its referenced identifier(s) resolve before the force pass.
+Carry operations during the section do not read into their thunk operands.
+A thunk may flow into a record field, a tuple slot, a closure capture, or a function call argument, and remain unresolved within that position for the duration of the section, provided its referenced identifier(s) resolve before the settle pass.

-**At module scope, a pending identifier may name a binding in another module.** The compilation unit set loads in phases (§8.3.1): every module's `def` section completes before the force pass runs, so a reference across the set is pending in exactly the way a reference to a later `def` in the same section is.
+**At module scope, a pending identifier may name a binding in another module.** The compilation unit set loads in phases (§8.3.1): every module's `def` section completes before the settle pass runs, so a reference across the set is pending in exactly the way a reference to a later `def` in the same section is.
 Two kinds of pending entry result, both shrinking the same pending set by the same procedure:

 - **In-section.** The listener fires when that `def` is reached, during phase 1.
 - **Cross-module.** The listener fires when that module's binding resolves, during phase 2.